 The PDHA Government Relations Committee is responsible for helping dental hygienists in PA stay apprised of current regulations in dental hygiene, as well as work towards our goals of furthering the profession.
-Our committee chair, Lisandra Maisonet, is working with the committee members as well as our GR consultant, Morgan Plant, to ensure dental hygiene is kept at the forefront of healthcare in government.
+Our committee is working with our GR consultant, Morgan Plant, to ensure dental hygiene is kept at the forefront of healthcare in government.

 Current Applications of the PA Dental Hygiene Regulations